 Hi [colleague’s name],

-I hope you are doing well since we spoke at [your last speaking engagement].
+I hope you’re doing well since we spoke at [your last speaking engagement].
 As you know, I [operate/started a business or began/am currently in a sales position] that does [scope of business].

 As such, I wanted to see if you know anyone who might be interested in our [product/service].
 An ideal [client/customer] would be [niche market and description of the ideal customer].

-Our [description differentiating factor] sets us apart from others, which helps us offer [description of value proposition] to our [clients/customers].
+Our [description differentiating factor] sets us apart, which helps us offer [description of value proposition] to our [clients/customers].

 Let me know if anyone comes to mind.
 You can have them contact me through the information below or email me with them cc’d on the message.

-We are also offering [incentive] for every referred [customer/client] brought in.
+We’re also offering [incentive] for every [customer/client] you refer.

 Thank you,